misranrifat/price-tracker/README.md

 # Product Price Tracker

-This Python script, `tracker.py`, automates the tracking of product prices on websites using Selenium with advanced anti-detection features.
-It uses pandas for data handling, smtplib for sending emails, with multi-threading for reduced execution time.
+This Python script, `tracker.py`, automates the tracking of product prices on websites using Selenium with anti-detection features.
+It uses pandas for data handling, smtplib for sending emails, with multi-threading for reducing execution time.

 ## Features